 The Audit Committee is a committee of the Board and is comprised of five Non-Executive Directors: Laurence Vaughan, Peter Lilley, Barbara Moorhouse, Richard Kellett-Clarke and Jeremy Millard.
 Richard Kellett-Clarke joined the Committee when he took on the role of Non-Executive Director in November 2016.
 The Audit Committee is chaired by Jeremy Millard.
-By virtue of his executive and current non-executive responsibilities (full details of which are set out on page 26), the Board considers that Jeremy Millard has relevant and recent financial experience to discharge this role.
+By virtue of his Executive and current Non-Executive responsibilities (full details of which are set out on pages 31 and 32), the Board considers that Jeremy Millard has relevant and recent financial experience to discharge this role.